NEUBIAS/training-resources/CONTRIBUTING.md

 You need to install several tools (`ruby` and then `jekyll`).
 Please follow the instructions [https://jekyllrb.com/docs/installation/windows/] follow step 1-4

-All commands are run from a standard/gitbash terminal as administrator
+All commands are run from a standard/gitbash terminal.
+It may be that the ``gem install`` commands must be run as administrator

 * Install ruby using the [https://rubyinstaller.org/] and then jekyll.
 ```bash